aragon/developer-portal/docs/smart-contracts/factory/DAOFactory.md

 #### public variable `daoBase`

-The DAO base contract, to be used for creating new `DAO`s via `createProxy` function.
+The DAO base contract, to be used for creating new `DAO`s via `createERC1967Proxy` function.

 ```solidity
 address daoBase